iExecBlockchainComputing/documentation-tools/overview/helloWorld/1-overview.md

 - Ask questions to AI models about her data and get answers confidentially

 And many other use cases...

-### 3. The privacy-first collaboration 🤝

-When Alice wants to process her protected data:

-1. She authorizes Bob's platform to handle her data
-2. She grants permission to specific iExec Apps
-3. The data is processed securely in TEE environments
-4. Results are delivered confidentially to Alice

 ### 💡 Possible use cases